 Wake Forest Law is known for its dedication to Pro Bono work.
 Over the past year, our students expanded and improved the Pro Bono Project through tireless work and creative thinking.
-The table below gives a small summary of the increased impact Pro Bono had in Fall 2015.
+The table below gives a small summary of the increased impact Pro Bono had during the 2016-17 Academic Year.

 Individual Project’s Impact

 In addition to the generalized numbers above, each Pro Bono project has demonstrated its ability to do great things for those in need.

 - Lawyer on the Line: During the Spring 2017 semester, our Lawyer on the Line project successfully completed 54 cases for Legal Aid of North Carolina.
 That’s a new record!
 Participating students gained real-world experience by communicating with clients, interacting with a supervising attorney, and drafting legal advice.